-It’s good to remind them that novice yachtsmen must listen to their captain, who has a clear idea of what can be achieved in a week.
+It’s good to remind them that novice sailors must listen to their captain, who has a clear idea of what can be achieved in a week.
 A little explanation can help.
-Average sailing speed is 5 to 7 kn (depending on the size of the sails), which is 9 to 13 km/hr.
+Average sailing speed is 5 to 7 kn (depending on the size of the sails), which is 9 to 13 km/h.
 It’s 340 NM from Dubrovnik to Biograd and back, which is approximately 70 hours of motor sailing time (6 days of almost 12 hours’ sailing every day).
 Probably nobody’s idea of fun.

-During preparation and planning you can use the hugely popular Navionics boat navigation app.
+YACHTING.COM TIP: During the preparation and planning you can use the hugely popular Navionics boat navigation app.
 For other handy yachting apps are that are well worth downloading, take a look at our 10 best smartphone apps for sailors.

 5. Will you be sailing with kids?

 Families with children value stable weather and calm, warm sea and deserted, sandy bays accessible only by sea.
 Choose the route so that you can have adequate stops along the way.
 Daily sailing trips should be kept short, so the kids don’t get bored.
 Sailing in calm weather is ideal so mums don’t have to worry about the kids’ safety.

 Children appreciate activities off the boat as well.
-Choose a location where kids will be able to explore islands, deserted fortresses and lighthouses, cool down with an ice-cream or have fun with their water toys.
+Choose a location where kids will be able to explore islands, deserted fortresses and lighthouses, cool down with an ice cream or have fun with their water toys.
 If the kids are older, it’s important to find interesting places for snorkelling and exploring.
 See also our kid-friendly sailing itinerary.

-6. When are we sailing?
-What will the weather be like?
+6. When are you sailing?
+What will the weather conditions be like?

 Choose your destination according to the dates you're going to ensure your safety at sea.
-If you choose well, it will shift your sailing trip into another dimension and you’ll save yourself a lot of worry.
-Consider the weather and usual wind conditions carefully when making your choice.
+If you choose well, it can take your sailing holiday to a whole new level and save yourself a lot of worry.
+Consider the expected weather and wind conditions carefully when making your choice.